bborisggg/chinese_word_segmentation/README.md

-# chinese_word_segmentation
-We recreate classical results on Chinese word segmentation datasets and compare their performance
+# Chinese word segmentation

+Word segmentation is a popular topic in machine learning in China.
+In Chinese words are not seperated by spaces and word detection inside sentences presents an issue.

+A good review of existing approaches and dataset is given in https://chinesenlp.xyz/docs/word_segmentation.html